 Yes, that’s right: but you still need a medical diagnosis of the disease or condition.
 While the VA has a possible list, that list just concedes that there is a large group of service members that served all at the same place, along the same time frame, and have all developed similar symptoms or diseases.
 This does NOT mean that everyone who served in that place at those times will get an automatic disability compensation payment.
 It also does not mean that a simple, straightforward claim that you file will automatically be a winning claim.

-We have Veteran Coaches that have submitted hundreds of winning claims on Presumptive Disease.
+We have Veteran Coaches that have submitted hundreds of winning claims resulting in disability compensation for Presumptive Conditions.
 We can talk to you to find out more about your claim then develop a winning strategy.
 With a 90% success rate, you should consider VA Claims Insider if you feel you need assistance OR if your Presumptive Disease claim was already denied.

 Have questions about anything we spoke about today?
 Please reach out!
 We would love to clarify and help you qualify for the VA compensation you deserve!